jiho/discus/doc/User Guide.markdown

 * the BASH shell environment, which is installed by default on Linux and OS X.

 * [ImageJ](http://rsbweb.nih.gov/ij/ "ImageJ"), for most of the image analysis.
-You need the jar file only, which can be downloaded from http://rsb.info.nih.gov/ij/download/jars/.
-Pick the latest version and save it as `ij.jar` in `src/imagej`.
+You need the jar file only.
+The latest stable version can be downloaded from [http://rsb.info.nih.gov/ij/upgrade/ij.jar](http://rsb.info.nih.gov/ij/upgrade/ij.jar ""); the latest "daily build" is at [http://rsb.info.nih.gov/ij/ij.jar](http://rsb.info.nih.gov/ij/ij.jar "").
+Save one of those as `ij.jar` in `src/imagej`.

 * a Java Virtual Machine, for ImageJ.
 DISCUS has been tested with Sun's JVM but the open source one from [OpenJDK](http://openjdk.java.net/ "OpenJDK") should also work.
 Java is already installed on Mac OS X. Searching for "java" in a package manager on Linux should install the right thing.